3 Ways to Crush Your Technical Online Interview

 This means that you’ll get better at decomposing problems and writing bug-free code, en route to becoming a faster and more confident programmer.
 Rothbart wrote that, from his experience, “it turns out that many technical interview questions are interchangeable with the types of questions that show up in programming contests.”

-So the coding challenges and contests on HackerRank’s platform are a great place to start, especially since many of the companies you’ll be interviewing with are the ones hosting these contests.
+Need somewhere to start?
+Try the coding challenges and contests on HackerRank.
+Many of the companies you’ll be interviewing with are the same ones hosting these contests, so it'll give you a leg up in understanding the skills they're looking for.

-As a software developer, you are probably going to be working on a team of people with a diverse array of experiences and assumptions about coding, logic, and design.
-So as you go through your interview, it’s thoroughly important that you communicate to your interviewer the “Why” behind your decisions.
+As a software developer, you'll like work on a team of people with a diverse array of experiences and assumptions about coding, logic, and design.
+So as you go through your online interview, it’s thoroughly important that you communicate the “Why” behind your decisions.
 Why did you take that shortcut?
 Why did you write it this way?

 Getting used to explaining your thought process out loud helps in two ways.
 First, it forces you to get a grip on complexity by breaking things down to simpler component parts.
-If you can’t clearly explain your reasoning for each decision you make, you might not actually understand the problem at hand.
-It’s very evident when a candidate relies on jargon as a crutch.
-Second, justifying your choices helps the interviewer see which types of assumptions you are testing and how you are creatively problem-solving.
+If you can’t clearly explain the reasoning for each decision you make, you might not actually understand the problem at hand.
+In an online interview, talking through your decision will show the interviewer your command of the problem.
+They'll be able to spot the difference between candidates who truly understand the problem, versus those hiding behind technical jargon.

-The developer community is amazing at sharing its knowledge (see: Medium, Quora, simple Google search).
-So why not tap into this deep knowledge?
-No generic listicle is going to be comprehensive enough to cover every case, but there are thousands of engineers out there who want others to learn from their specific experiences.
+The developer community is amazing at sharing its knowledge.
+So why not tap into this deep well of knowledge?
+No listicle is going to be comprehensive enough to cover every case, but there are thousands of engineers out there who want others to learn from their specific experiences.

-If interviewing with Airbnb, you should know that they value inventive candidates with an eye for design.
+For example, if interviewing with Airbnb, you should know that they value inventive candidates with an eye for design.
 A Foursquare interview might have you implement a Foursquare leaderboard in a scripting language.
 Dropbox especially cares about clean code and side projects.
-Google even hosted a Hangout where technical recruiters shared interview tips.